ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Clients may be configured with this key or they may discover it via some other form.
 See {{?CONSISTENCY=I-D.wood-key-consistency}}.

-Depending on the use case, issuance may requrie some form of Client anonymization service similar to an IP-hiding proxy so that Issuers cannot learn information about Clients.
+Depending on the use case, issuance may require some form of Client anonymization service similar to an IP-hiding proxy so that Issuers cannot learn information about Clients.
 This can be provided by an explicit participant in the issuance protocol, or it can be provided via external means,